 - Have been in that organisation in that role or directly reporting to it for at least 12 months

-- Be committed to full-time attendance at the 2022 SPNM course, to live on campus and to arrive no later than 9 July 2022 (course dates are 10-16 July 2022)
+- Be committed to full-time attendance at the 2023 SPNM course and to live on campus.

-- Commit to attend the Harvard Club’s Awards event to be held in Sydney in May (date TBA), at noon
+- Commit to attend the Harvard Club’s Awards event to be held in Sydney in May 2023 (date to be announced), at noon.

 The applicant must lead a not-for-profit organisation that: